-IT 6553 Business Continuity Risk Assessment Prerequisite: None 3-0-3 This course covers fundamental princi business continuity.
-Group projects an
+IT 6553 Business Continuity Risk Assessment

+Prerequisite: None 3-0-3

 This course covers fundamental principles of risk, managing risk, and business impact analysis to maintain business continuity.
 Group projects and exercises will have students develop asset inventories and assess the levels of interrupting events using current tools and techniques.
 Some individual research will also be required.